 4. Home Occupation;

-5. Restaurant, Café, or Coffee Shop.
+5. Restaurant, Café, or Coffee Shop;

+6. Off-street parking.

 9.6.3 APPLICATION REQUIREMENTS

 9.6.3.1 Application Requirements Generally.
-The uses of land permitted in each district listed in Table 2 are subject to the permitting requirements set forth in Tables 3A, 3B and 3C.
+The uses of land permitted in each district are listed in Table 2.

-ANNEX TABLES 3A, 3B, and 3C - PERMITTING REQUIREMENTS
+ANNEX TABLES 3A, 3B, and 3C - PERMITTING REQUIREMENTS [NOTE TO DRAFT: THESE TABLES ARE NOT NECESSARY]

 9.6.3.2 Structures Lawfully in Existence as of the Effective Date of this Bylaw.
 Structures within the BHOD lawfully in existence or lawfully begun as of the effective date of this Bylaw, for the purposes of Mass.
 Gen. Laws.
 Ch.
 40A, §6, and §5.0 of the Hamilton Zoning Bylaw, shall be deemed lawfully conforming to the Hamilton Zoning Bylaw.

 9.6.3.3 Site Plan Approval.
 Where applicable, the provisions of §10.6 of the Hamilton Zoning Bylaw shall apply to uses, buildings and structures permitted by right in the BHOD.

-1. Plans.
-In addition to the applicable requirements of §10.6, the Planning Board shall not issue Site Plan Review approval for a use or structure by right, unless the proposed plans conform to the plans approved by the Planning Board.
+Notwithstanding the site plan review thresholds set forth in §10.6 of the Hamilton Zoning Bylaw, no site plan review shall be required for those uses, buildings and structures which explicitly state in the BHOD that no site plan review is required.

-2. Parking.
+1. Parking.
 Notwithstanding the requirements of §6.1 of the Hamilton Zoning Bylaw, the Planning Board is authorized to issue Site Plan Approval with fewer parking and loading spaces and areas if, in its sole judgment, the requirements of §6.1.1 are determined to be inconsistent with the planning and land use goals of the BHOD.
 When the Planning Board approves a Site Plan or Special Permit that deviates from the requirements of §6.1, the Planning Board shall include in its decision the basis for such deviation.
+For avoidance of doubt, all parking lots existing as of the date of adoption of the BHOD shall be deemed to be fully-compliant with the requirements of the BHOD

 9.6.4 CONCEPT PLAN OPTIONS.
-An applicant seeking to develop all or a portion of the property in the BHOD may utilize one or more of the Illustrative Plans prepared by the Planning Board to develop a Concept Plan or an applicant may produce and use its own Concept Plan, subject to the permitting requirements set forth in Table 3A, 3B and 3C.
+An applicant seeking to develop all or a portion of the property in the BHOD for a development that requires one or more special permits may utilize one or more of the Illustrative Plans prepared by the Planning Board to develop a Concept Plan or an applicant may produce and use its own Concept Plan.

 1. Option 1: Concept Plans Based on Illustrative Plans.
-A Concept Plan developed using an Illustrative Plan as set forth in Table 4-1 Maps 2-5 annexed to this Bylaw and made part of it, shall be permitted pursuant to the abbreviated Special Permit process described in the purpose set forth in §9.6.1.1.6.
+A Concept Plan developed using an Illustrative Plan as set forth in Maps 2-5 annexed to this Bylaw and made part of it or based on the principles of an Illustrative Plan or in substantial conformance with an Illustrative Plan, shall be permitted and if such Concept Plan includes uses, buildings or structures required a special permit, such project shall have the benefit of the abbreviated Special Permit process set forth in §9.6.1.1.6.

-ANNEX ILLUSTRATIVE PLANS MAPS 1-4 2-5
+ANNEX ILLUSTRATIVE PLAN MAPS 2-5

 Illustrative Plans are predicated upon use of building types as a regulatory mechanism.
 Not all building types are permitted in all planning districts.
-Table 4-2, annexed to this Bylaw and made a part of it, sets forth building types, identifies building types permitted in each district, and summarizes applicable metrics applicable to building types in each district.
+Table 4, annexed to this Bylaw and made a part of it, sets forth building types, identifies building types permitted in each district, and summarizes applicable metrics applicable to building types in each district for developments that are proceeding under Option 1.
 Building types are defined in §9.6.7.5

 ANNEX TABLE 4 - BUILDING/LOT TYPE STANDARDS